 For those who are invested in affiliate marketing, there are many different affiliate networks to connect to.
-(Just to give you an idea: wecantrack integrates with over 250 of them.)
-But, what is the biggest affiliate network out there?
+(Just to give you an idea: wecantrack integrates with over 350 affiliate networks.)
+But, who is the biggest out there?

 To answer this question, we dived into as much relevant data as we could find.
 There are different approaches to the answer.
 Which is why this article presents a diverse set of rankings and factors to get a clearer view of the market shares of some of the biggest affiliate networks.

 An affiliate network is a platform that connects advertisers and affiliate marketers.
 It functions as the middle ground where retailers and entrepreneurs who are looking for people to advertise their stuff can find affiliates with the right following.

 Biggest affiliate networks based on links